tarquin-the-brave/blog/content/posts/re-learning-haskell.md

 * Have two adjacent digits that are the same, and
 * Who's digits never decrease.

-In [my solution][my-day-4] I used function currying again.
+In my solution I used function currying again.
 A function took a function that applies a rule between two characters as an argument, and folded over the digits in the numbers with `foldl` to apply the rules.